topkecleon/telegram-bot-bash/doc/4_expert.md

 '\uXXXX' and '\UXXXXXXXX' escaped endocings are supported by zsh, bash, ksh93, mksh and FreeBSD sh, GNU 'printf' and GNU 'echo -e', see [this Stackexchange Answer](https://unix.stackexchange.com/questions/252286/how-to-convert-an-emoticon-specified-by-a-uxxxxx-code-to-utf-8/252295#252295) for more information.

-## Expert Use
+### Run as other user or system service
 Bashbot is desingned to run manually by the user who installed it.
 Nevertheless it's possible to run it by an other user-ID, as a system service or sceduled from cron.
 This is onyl recommended for experiend linux users.

-### Run as other user or system service
-Running bashbot as an other user is only possible with sudo rigths.
+####Running bashbot as an other user is only possible with sudo rigths.

 Setup the environment for the user you want to run bashbot and enter desired username, e.g. nobody :
 ```bash